 Until 2018, midwestern US mines thoroughly dominated the frac sand supply.
 Since mid 2017, perhaps two dozen mines have opened in the Permian Basin region, in a scramble by the increasingly debt-ridden shale industry to cut costs with inferior but cheaper sand.
 These mines may supply two third of US frac sand demand by the end of 20191.

-An electrical outage, disruptions to loading equipment, or hardware or software damage to the automated system would make the loading process much less efficient—or perhaps shut it down entirely.
+An activist blockade, an electrical outage, disruptions to loading equipment, or hardware or software damage to the automated system would make the loading process much less efficient—or perhaps shut it down entirely.

 In contrast, truck loading sites are transportation bottlenecks before the final journey to dispersed drill sites.
 Breakdown in these hubs would delay critical supply of sand to multiple frac operations at once, so would more likely trigger cascading failure.